 This exciting podcast series is everything a language learner—and language lover—could ever want.
 They cover a huge range of topics of interest to anyone who can’t get enough languages in their life.

-You’ll find tips, tricks and strategies for learning a new language at any stage of the process from newbie to nearly-fluent, like “How to Learn a Language Using Snapchat,” and “How to Rock Language Learning for Travel.”
+You’ll find tips, tricks and strategies for learning a new language at any stage of the process from newbie to nearly-fluent, like “How to Fluently Switch From One Language To Another Language” and “How to Rock Language Learning for Travel.”
 They’ve done interviews with some famous internet polyglots including Benny Lewis of Fluent in 3 Months.

 They review all kinds of useful language tools, and they shake things up every once in a while with a quiz on linguistic trivia or a fun topic like “Top 5 Fictional Languages.”